 On February 1, 2005, we announced that our board of directors has adopted a dividend policy that reflects an intention to distribute to our stockholders a portion of the cash generated by our business that exceeds our operating needs and capital expenditures as regular quarterly dividends.
 In accordance with this dividend policy, we paid dividends of \$0.05 per share in February and May 2005, and currently intend to continue to pay quarterly dividends at an annual rate of \$0.20 per share for the fiscal year ending December 31, 2005.
 Dividends will be paid only if and to the extent they are declared by our board of directors and are permitted by applicable law and by the terms of our credit facility.
 Based on current outstanding share numbers, dividends at this rate would total approximately \$2.1 million in cash per quarter and \$8.6 million in the aggregate for the year ending December 31, 2005.
-Dividend payments are not guaranteed and our board of directors may decide, in its absolute discretion, at any time and for any reason, not to declare or pay further dividends.
-Dividends on our common stock are no cumulative.
+Dividend son our common stock are no cumulative.
 See "Dividend policy and restrictions".